Skip to Content

 Instructions

-4. Pull the ends through the loop until a loop knot is formed.
+9. Pull the ends through the loop until a loop knot is formed.
+The white tutu shown was made using single folds, and the rainbow was created with doubled-up strips.

 Notes